SantiGarzonD/news_scraper/README.md

 Welcome!
 I made this program in order to practice WebScraping.
 It is a great skill with infinite applications.
-My program extracts 5 itmes:
+My program extracts 5 itmes from a local important news website (https://www.larepublica.co/):

 1. Home Page News Urls